 Ali retired and the WBA then matched Coetzee with top contender John Tate for their version of the championship.
 The bout took place in Pretoria, South Africa and it represented the first time a South African fought for any version of the world heavyweight title.
 Tate won a unanimous decision, but the contest raised eyebrows for one simple question: why was a championship fight taking place in a country universally reviled for its racist apartheid policies and its brutal treatment of its own citizens?
 Further, why was a black American athlete a willing participant?
-The answer, of course, was obvious: money.
+The answer, of course, was simple: money.

-The reason for the contest’s unsightliness was simple enough: as his loss to Tate showed, Coetzee lacked the stamina to last the 15 round limit.
-Knowing this, the challenger’s strategy was to try and ambush Weaver and score the early KO.
-But when that didn’t work he relied on mauling and wrestling to limit exchanges and conserve his energy.
+And indeed it was power which decided the outcome in the end.
+Weaver vs Coetzee was a rather ugly fight, but it was not wanting for action as it boasted some thrilling moments, plenty of toe-to-toe slugging, and a sudden ending.
+The reason for the contest’s unsightliness was simple: as his loss to Tate showed, Coetzee lacked the stamina to last the fifteen round limit.
+Knowing this, the challenger’s strategy was to try and ambush Weaver and score the early knockout.
+But when that plan failed he relied on clinching and wrestling in an effort to slow the pace and limit exchanges.

-Exasperated, Weaver abruptly reversed the momentum and began stalking Coetzee in the thirteenth.
-He connected with a right hook followed by some heavy shots to the challenger’s body and another right that put the South African on the run.
-Showing more energy than at any other point in the fight, Weaver struck with a series of stinging jabs before Coetzee tried to stand his ground in ring center and time the champion with a “Hail Mary” right-hand haymaker.
+An exasperated Weaver decided enough was enough in round thirteen.
+He abruptly reversed the momentum and began stalking with purpose, connecting with a right hook, followed by some heavy shots to the challenger’s body, and then another right that put the South African on the run.
+Showing more energy than at any previous point in the battle, Weaver then struck with a series of stinging jabs before Coetzee attempted to stand his ground in ring center and time the champion with a “Hail Mary” right-hand haymaker.